-The Board of Directors is comprised of ex-officio representatives of public members and individuals with significant labor rights expertise.
+The Board of Directors is constituted of representatives of public members and labor rights experts.
 The public members can be any state, city, county, local government agency, public school district, or federal government agency in the United States that procures apparel or other relevant products or services, pays the annual dues, and supports the mission and purpose of the Sweatfree Purchasing Consortium.
-Ex-officio representatives of public members constitute as closely as possible two-thirds of the Board, while labor rights experts constitute as closely as possible one-third of the Board.

 Ex-officio representatives of public members